Frijol/climate-change/notes/energy/tidal.md

 - La Rance provides at the cost of 3.7c/kWh, BC gvt estimates 11-25c/kWh dropping to 5-7c/kWh for new tidal installations on the BC coast [Helston]
 - Higher thrust & thus higher material cost than wind turbines [O Rourke, 15][ORourke]
 - Impractical in most of the world [Murphy-tides]
+- Depends in part on availability of research funding.
+In a 2016 survey [Polis] it was found that WA state residents would be willing to pay $57 million annually for tidal energy R&D (comparable to the federal $60m budget for marine hydrokinetic and hydropower in 2015)

 ### Alaska